Search for the Hero

-"Search for the Hero" is a song by British dance music band M People, released in June 1995 as the third single (remixed) from their third album, Bizarre Fruit (1994).
-It is written by bandmembers Mike Pickering and Paul Heard, and produced by the band.
-The song peaked at number nine on the UK Singles Chart, number 13 on the UK Dance Singles Chart and number three on the UK R&B Singles Chart.
-Its accompanying music video was directed by Matthew Amos.
+"Search for the Hero" is a song by British dance music band M People, released in June 1995 by Sony BMG and RCA Records as the third single (remixed) from their third album, Bizarre Fruit (1994).
+The song was written by bandmembers Mike Pickering and Paul Heard, and produced by the band.
+It peaked at number nine on the UK Singles Chart, number 13 on the UK Dance Singles Chart and number three on the UK R&B Singles Chart.
+In the US, it was released as a Double a-side with "Padlock", which had several remixes by Junior Vasquez.
+The accompanying music video was directed by Matthew Amos and filmed in and around Battersea Power Station in London.

 Background

 There had been a four-and-a-half-month gap between their previous single "Open Your Heart" and this single's release.

-Originally planned to be the second single, but delayed for a more radio-friendly single remix, "Search for the Hero" became one of the most familiar M People songs, responsible for propelling the parent album Bizarre Fruit back into the Top 10 in 1995 after having first charted at No. 4 from November 1994.
+Originally planned to be the second single, but delayed for a more radio-friendly single remix, "Search for the Hero" became one of the most familiar M People songs, responsible for propelling the parent album Bizarre Fruit back into the top 10 in 1995 after having first charted at No. 4 in November 1994.
+The saxophone parts were played by session saxophonist Snake Davis, as he has done for many other M People songs.